VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog7logic.md

 * Each function call adds its own section to the stack
 * Each stack section contains two types of data:
   * The Return Address from the caller
-  * The local variables used by the the currently executing function
+  * The local variables used by the currently executing function
   * Arguemnts to the function
 * When the function returns it's section is reoved from the stack
 * This keeps the amount of memory on the stack at a minimum